nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - 3a.
 The given index is invalid.

   - 3a1.
-ContactMation shows an error message.
+Contactmation shows an error message.

     Use case resumes at step 2.

 - 4a.
 The given status is empty.

   - 4a1.
-ContactMation sets the task to `Done`
+Contactmation sets the task to `Done`

     Use case ends.